ss1611/CS220-AU-portfolio-1/README.md

 - ~~Receive peer/teacher feedback on the essay draft for improvements.~~
 - Start to make digital copies of V + R maps to add to website in the future.
 - ~~Edit index.md file so that it is my information displayed.~~
-- Learn how to add images and hyperlinks to index.md file.
+- ~~Learn how to add images and hyperlinks to index.md file.~~
 - Start to make a draft regarding the format of the Sociology website - definitely  insert images from the year 11 bake sale.
+- Move onto the next stage of the website draft: Sociology at college and what aspects of the course steered me towards a Sociology degree.
 <br>